Article

 1. Residential Site Layout Standards

-The standards below establish site layout requirements for multi-family attached and multi-family stacked development within the Neighborhood 2 Zoning Districts.
-Multi-dwelling developments are also subject to the prescribed conditions of Article 15.
+The standards below establish site layout requirements for multi-family attached and multi-family stacked buildings within the Neighborhood 2 Zoning Districts, either as standalone buildings or as components of multi-dwelling developments.
+These site layout requirements also apply to duplex, triplex, and quadraplex buildings when these forms are components of a multi-dwelling development.
 Where standards below refer to a frontage, such standards do not apply to parkways or limited access roads.

 Table 5-6: Neighborhood 2 Zoning Districts Residential Site Layout Standards

-Principal structures abutting a frontage shall be oriented with all building sidewalls perpendicular to the frontage.
+The sidewalls of each principal structure abutting a frontage shall be oriented perpendicular to the frontage.
 On corner lots, sidewalls may be oriented perpendicularly to either frontage.

 1. Building Design Standards